Easy fundraising ideas

 Desk decorating contest

-Choose a theme and invite all of your coworkers to pay a small entry fee to participate in beautifying their workspace.
-To determine the best “dressed” desk, ask colleagues to submit a $5 donation per vote on each decorator’s peer-to-peer fundraising page.
-Watch the leaderboard to see who’s in the lead in real time!
+Choose a theme and invite your coworkers to pay a small entry fee to decorate their workspace.
+Let others donate $5 to vote for the best “dressed” desk through each participant’s peer-to-peer fundraising page.
+Track the leaderboard in real time to see who’s in the lead!

 Holiday card campaign

-Craft a festive holiday card to mail directly or send digitally to your supporters.
-Extend season’s greetings, express gratitude for their support, and invite them to contribute toward your year-end fundraising goals.
+Send a festive holiday card—by mail or email—to share season’s greetings, thank your supporters, and invite them to contribute toward your year-end fundraising goals.

-Use Givebutter’s built-in Canva integration to add a little extra cheer to your letters or emails in just a few clicks.
+Use Givebutter’s built-in Canva integration to add extra cheer to your letters or emails in just a few clicks.

 Cup of coffee

-Set up a coffee cart in the office and ask employees and/or passersby to donate the cost of their morning coffee towards the cause.
+Set up a coffee cart in the office and invite employees or passersby to donate the cost of their morning beverage to your cause.

 Offer scan to-donate and accept Venmo donations to make giving even easier.